“The Only Thing That Is Constant Is Change -”― Heraclitus

 What is Lean Change Management?

-The Lean Change Management method basically comprises a cycle of changes in the organisation.
-These changes are labelled as taking place through three stages, namely, options, experiments and insights.
+The Lean Change Management method basically comprises a cycle of changes in the organization.
+These changes are labelled as taking place through three stages, namely, options, experiments, and insights.

 Gather data that allow you to understand what is going on in your organisation and to identify any roadblocks on the way to change.
 Assemble bits of knowledge utilizing practices or tools that allow you get a handle on a general situation.

 This is a common formal approach to collecting insights.
 It describes a few requirements that are compulsory within an organisation that wants to change:

 - Awareness: A need for change is recognized by everyone involved.
 Lacking this will result in half-hearted efforts from the employees.